nomasters/handshake/design-docs/handshake-core.md

 `identities` - outlines the id for other chat participants, the alias used for chat logs, and the endpoints used by hashmap.
 `settings` - is used for chat settings overrides, such as setting a maxTTL for messages (this can only be used to make TTL more aggressive than specified by the sender, not less).

-`chats/{chat_id}/{profile_id}/chatlog.json.secretbox` - this is a json object that holds the timeseries data for the chat history.
+`chats/{chat_id}/{profile_id}/chatlog.json.secretbox` - this is a JSON object that holds the timeseries data for the chat history.
 This includes references to the IFPS hash each message came from, the lookup hash identity associated, and other metadata such as TTL information.
-This is used for the UI view as well as
+This is used for the UI view as well:

 ```
 [